 Oxford Digital Theses - e-Theses

 The University of Oxford is committed to the widest dissemination of research theses produced by its graduate students.
+The Oxford University Research Archive (ORA) is an online archive of research output including theses created in fulfilment of Oxford awards, produced by graduate students at the University of Oxford.
 Students following DPhil and MSc (by Research) programmes and registered from 1st October 2007 are required to deposit a hardbound and a digital copy of their thesis with the Oxford University Libraries.
-All e-theses are currently automatically embargoed from consultation in ORA for a period of three years from deposit unless the candidate opts to make them freely available when completing the online submission form.
+This is a condition for award of the degree.
+The digital copy should be deposited into ORA after Leave to Supplicate (LTS) has been granted.
+Students who commenced there degrees before October 2007 must deposit a hardbound copy but may also optionally submit a digital copy.
+When completing the online submission form you will have a choice of selecting immediate release for your thesis via ORA, or a choice of a one year or three year embargo period (starting from the date you were granted leave to supplicate),.
 This is to avoid endangering publications in preparation.
-After three years they will automatically become freely available unless an application for dispensation from consultation (form GSO.3c) is submitted.
+At the end of the embargo period your thesis will automatically become freely available unless an application for further dispensation from consultation (form GSO.3c) is submitted.

-For RCUK-funded students the automatic embargo period will be one year from the date of award unless the candidate opts to make them freely available.
+For Research Council funded students the normal embargo period is usually one year from the date of award unless the candidate opts to make them freely available.
 This is so that it is in line with the current terms and conditions set out by the Research Councils.
-However, in exceptional circumstances students may apply to the relevant Board for an extension to the embargo period, by completing the GSO.3c form.
+However, in exceptional circumstances students may apply to the relevant Board for an extension to the one year embargo period, by completing the GSO.3c form.

 - Legal requirements and author responsibilities;